-The Cox Mill High School S3 Team is developing this page to provide resources and information to students and families seeking help related to mental health and wellness.
-Stay tuned to this page for more information in the coming months.
-If you have ideas or resources you would like to share, please email Lisa Landon.
+The Cox Mill High School S3 Team has developed this webpage to provide resources and information to students and families seeking help related to mental health and wellness.
+If you have ideas or resources you would like to share, please see your school counselor or email Lisa Landon.

 Are you in crisis?

 If you or someone you know is experiencing a mental health crisis, please immediately reach out to a caring adult for support.
 Friends are great supporters, but they may not have the resources or training to assist in a crisis.
 If you are in school, come to the S3 Office or talk with a trusted teacher, coach, administrator or support staff member (bring a friend for support if you are afraid).
 If you are not in school, here are some options to consider (list below).
 The most important thing is that you reach out for help.
 The person you initially contact may be your bridge to other resources that can change things for the better.

 Caring adults who can assist you with connecting to help AT school:

 - School Counselor

 - School Nurse

 - Support Staff* (office staff, custodians, etc.)

 *These staff members cannot provide mental health services, but they are wonderful, caring people who can help you connect with our S3 staff.